Bounded Termination of Monotonicity-Constraint Transition Systems

 The multipath may be written concisely as $G_1G_2\dots$; for example, Figure~\ref{fig-multipath} illustrates a multipath $G_2G_1G_2$, based on the MCs from Figure~\ref{fig:exintro}.
 The term \emph{multipath} (originating in~\cite{leejonesbenamram01}) hints at the multiple paths that may exist in the graph representation of $M$ (the importance of these paths is further discussed below).
 We use the expression $\cal A$-multipath when it is necessary to name the CTS that $M$ is formed from.

-If $M_1, M_2$ are finite multipaths, and $M_1$ corresponds to a CFG path that ends where $M_2$ begins, we denote by $M_1M_2$ the result of concatenating them in the obvious way.
+If $M_1, M_2$ are finite multipaths, and $M_1$ corresponds to a CFG path that ends at the flow-point where $M_2$ begins, we denote by $M_1M_2$ the result of concatenating them in the obvious way.
 The notation $M:f\leadsto g$ indicates the initial and final flow-points of $M$.

 \begin{fig0}{A multipath.}{t}{fig-multipath} \SelectTips{cm}{}

 \end{fig0}

 Clearly, a multipath can be interpreted as a conjunction of constraints on a set of variables associated with its nodes.
 We consider assignments $\sigma$ to these variables, where the value assigned to $x[t,i]$ is denoted $\sigma[t,i]$.